nanoporetech/ts-runtime-typecheck/README.md

 // Error: Unable to cast number to string
 ```

-In the situation you want to preserve the optionally of a value, but still validate the type there exists an alternate function for each type cast.
+In the situation you want to check a value meets an [`Optional`](#optional) type there exists an alternate function for each type cast.
 These take the form [`asOpt{TYPE}`](#reference-optional-type-casts).
-Unlike the standard functions they do not take an optional fallback value, but when a [`Nullish`](#nullish) value is passed in they will always emit `undefined`.
+Unlike the standard functions they do not allow for a fallback value, but when a [`Nullish`](#nullish) value is passed in they will always emit `undefined`.
 If the input is not [`Nullish`](#nullish), then it behaves the same as the standard type casts.
 If the type condition is met then it emits the value, otherwise it will throw.

 ---

 ## Type Checks

-[Type Checks](#reference-type-checks) take an `unknown` value as an argument, and return a `boolean` indicating if the given value matches the required type.
+**Type Checks** take an `unknown` value as an argument, and return a `boolean` indicating if the given value matches the required type.
 These functions take the form [`is{TYPE}`](#reference-type-checks).
 In the correct situation TypeScript is capable of refining the type of a value through the use of these functions and flow analysis, like the below example.

 ```typescript
 import { isNumber } from 'ts-runtime-typecheck';